abelrg25/RCar_GRAVITY/README.md

 <img width="905" alt="image" src="https://user-images.githubusercontent.com/61716000/211895310-813a141b-cb2e-4822-a568-b47bc724fad0.png">

 #### Fig 7.
 From left to right: $V^2$ and CPs as a function of the Spatial Frequency, and UV coverage for a sample of ten bootstrapped data sets.
 Each color corresponds to a different bootstrapped data set.

+# Disclaimer
+All the scripts that compose this repository are open source under the GNU General Public License 3.0 and correspond to the A&A article "The K-band highest resolution images of the M-type Mira star R Car from Rosales-Guzman et al., (Temptatively published on 2023).
+For enquiries and/or contributions please contact jarosales@astro.unam.mx